The boxed warning follows a safety warning the FDA issued in September about the risk of liver injury from the use of Veozah to treat hot flashes.

 In September 2024, regulators issued a safety notice about the risk of liver injury from the use of Veozah based on a case reported to the FDA Adverse Event Reporting System (FAERS) database.
 A patient experienced symptoms of fatigue, nausea, itching, yellow eyes and skin, light-colored stools, and dark urine after starting Veozah.
 Liver blood test values were elevated, including abnormal liver enzymes and bilirubin levels, which returned to normal after stopping the medication.

-At the time, a spokesperson with Astellas said the company had added to the label addition testing for liver values, as well as guidance on when to seek medical attention and when to discontinue Veozah.
+In September, a spokesperson with Astellas said the company had added to the label information about the need for additional testing for liver values, as well as guidance on when to seek medical attention and when to discontinue Veozah.

 Read More